 - 4.1.1 To gain academic credit, a student must demonstrate that they have achieved specified learning outcomes.
-Academic credit will only be awarded to students as follows; - a. through granted accreditation for recognition of prior learning through the defined University process, - b. successful completion of module summative assessments that meet the specified learning outcomes. - 4.1.2 Module Results Boards and Progression and Awards Boards have delegated authority on behalf of Academic Board for ensuring regulations are correctly applied.
+Academic credit will only be awarded to students as follows; - a. through granted accreditation for recognition of prior learning through the defined University process, or: - b. successful completion of module summative assessments that meet the specified learning outcomes. - 4.1.2 Assessment Boards have delegated authority on behalf of Academic Board for ensuring regulations are correctly applied.
 Detail of the boards' scope and terms of reference are in the Code of Practice on Assessment Boards.